rs/zerolog/README.md

 }

 func inner() error {
-	return errors.New("seems we have an error here")
+	return pkgerrors.New("seems we have an error here")
 }

 func middle() error {